ggustin93/ghostly-plus-dashboard/memory-bank/techContext.md

 ## 6. API & Security Configuration

 - **Authentication:** JWT-based via Supabase Auth.
 Tokens issued by Supabase are validated by backend services (FastAPI, Edge Functions).
-- **Authorization:** Primarily handled by RLS policies in Supabase PostgreSQL.
+- **Authorization:** Primarily handled by RLS policies in Supabase PostgreSQL for the operational data.
 Role-based logic can be implemented in backend services or Edge Functions where needed.
 - **CORS:** Configured in Supabase Kong (via `supabase_cors_config.sh` or Studio) and potentially in FastAPI if needed.
 Nginx proxy configuration also handles routing.
 - **Secrets Management:** API keys, JWT secrets, service keys stored in `.env` files (root for Docker Compose/Supabase, `frontend/.env` for Supabase client URL/key and frontend build-time vars, `backend` for FastAPI). **SERVICE_ROLE_KEY and other sensitive keys MUST NOT be exposed client-side.** Edge Functions provide a secure environment for using `service_role`.
+- **Overall Security Alignment:** All security configurations and practices must align with the comprehensive requirements of the `data_management_plan.md`, including specific measures for data storage on approved institutional platforms (Pixiu, REDCap, SharePoint) and physical security for documents/backups.
 - **Environment Variables:**
     - `frontend`: Uses `VITE_` prefix for browser-accessible vars (e.g., `VITE_SUPABASE_URL`, `VITE_SUPABASE_ANON_KEY`, `VITE_USE_MOCK_AUTH`).
 The Supabase URL and Anon Key determine if a Cloud or self-hosted instance is targeted.
     - `backend`: Loaded via `python-dotenv`.